 I believe that leadership of today acts more of a combination of referee and mentor.
 More and more, I find that more power in the decision-making process is being handed to the faculty and staff at our college.
 The leaders set out to accumulate feedback, both positive and negative from the population of the college about vital decisions.
 In the end, the faculty and staff are the ones who have to work with the outcomes.
 The information is then assembled, assessed and it is up to the leaders to make the final decision.
 Weiner (2009) emphasizes “The more organizational members value the change, the more they will want to implement the change” (p.3).

-- What are the unique challenges in managing change for learning in digital environments?
-What attributes do you think would work well within your own context?
+What are the unique challenges in managing change for learning in digital environments?
+Weller & Anderson (2013) offer a model based on resilience.
+What attributes do you think would work well within your context?